The Ritz Hotel, London: High society

 When asked to summarise hotels in London in the early 1920s, Barbara Cartland remarked that "The Ritz stood for stuffiness and standards, the Carlton was for businessman, the Savoy was rather fast, some other ones were frankly scandalous, and the Berkeley, where you could dance all night for ten shillings, was for the young".
 In 1921, Bonvin, the manager of the Ritz, died, and was replaced with J.S.
 Walters.
 Walters was a "tireless salesman" in promoting the hotel, especially in mainland Europe, and flaunted the hotel in the Tatler at a time when it was unpopular to do so.
 Louis Mountbatten, 1st Earl Mountbatten of Burma frequented the Ritz from his time as a Sub-Lieutenant onwards, and when his friend Charlie Chaplin arrived in London in September 1921 after a nine-year absence, great crowds gathered at Waterloo station and Chaplin had to be ushered to the hotel by some 40 policemen.
 He stayed in the first-floor Regal Suite and was photographed throwing carnations to his fans from the Arlington Street balcony.
-After the ado Chaplin's stay caused, the Ritz manager vowed to "never again" have film stars as guests at the Ritz.
+After the stir Chaplin's stay caused, the Ritz manager vowed to "never again" have film stars as guests at the Ritz.

 The Ritz became popular with film stars and executives when staying in London, although the hotel has kept most of the names of many of its luminaries a secret in its records.
 Douglas Fairbanks was known though to frequent the Ritz in the 1920s, and director Alexander Korda's talent scout held a table at the Ritz in the 1930s.
 Noël Coward, also a regular diner at the Ritz in the 1920s and 1930s, met with Michael Arlen in the restaurant in 1924 to discuss the urgent problem of generating the funding for his new play, The Vortex.
 Arlen gave Coward a cheque for $250 without question, and The Vortex would go on to be his first major success.
 Coward's song, "Children of the Ritz", which featured in the 1932 revue Words and Music was penned while Coward was lunching in the Ritz with Beverley Nichols.
 Numerous authors began to meet at the Ritz during the same period, and it began to creep into literature itself.
 In Michael Arlen's 1922 novel Piracy, the hotel was described as a "very stout and solid building in the manner of the old Bastille, originally conceived no doubt with a fearful eye on class prejudice", and R. Firbank had a running gag in his novels about there being "fleas in the Ritz".
 Later, the hotel appears in Anthony Powell's A Dance to the Music of Time.
 The narrator Nicholas Jenkins meets poet Mark Members at the Ritz, and the golden nymph in the Palm Court of the hotel is mentioned.